sgrade/bird_sandbox/README.md

 ### Work in Visual Studio Code -> Devcontainer

-Open the cloned folder in VScode.
+Open the cloned folder in VS Code.

-When prompted by vscode, reopen in devcontainer.
+When prompted by VS Code, reopen in devcontainer.
 If you are new to devcontainers, read [here](https://code.visualstudio.com/docs/remote/containers).

 Work from the vscode embedded terminal(s).
 It is not mandatory, but just easier: